hanabi/hanabi.github.io/Reference.md

 ### The Trash Pull

-* Sometimes, towards the end of the game, there can be a playable card in the middle of someone's hand that is not clueable directly due to the presence of other blocking cards.
+* Sometimes, towards the end of the game, there can be a playable card in the middle of someone's hand that is not cluable directly due to the presence of other blocking cards.
 * In this situation, players often resort to a *Trash Push* in order to "get" the card without cluing it directly.
 However, this will obviously only work if the player has a trash card on their chop, which may not always be the case.
 * Another tool to "get" a card in the middle of a hand is by doing the opposite of a *Trash Push* - a *Trash Pull*.
 * If an off-chop trash card is clued, this would typically be interpreted as a *Trash Chop Move*.
 However, towards the end of the game, a *Chop Move* would be pointless, as there are no cards left to chop move.
 Thus, the player should know that it is a *Trash Pull* instead of a *Trash Chop Move*, and should blind-play the card to the right of the trash.
 * Just like how a *5 Pull* can only be done in the *Early Game*, a *Trash Pull* can only be done at the end of the game.
 * Since players often perform *Burn* clues for stalling purposes in the *End-Game*, care has to be taken to not confuse a normal *Burn* clue with a *Trash Pull*.
-This is especially true if there was nothing else obvious for the cluer to do!
+This is especially true if there was nothing else obvious for the clue giver to do!
 * *Trash Pulls* should typically be used as a last-resort since they might be misinterpreted.

 ### A Trash Flowchart